kpc002/protocols-website/protocols/bioinformatics/ucell/index.md

 ## Visualization of the results

-To use `Seurat`’s plotting function, we need to add the pathway scores to the object’s metadata.
+To use `Seurat`'s plotting function, we need to add the pathway scores to the object's metadata.
 Then we can use `VlnPlot` etc as usual.

 ``` r
 pbmc <- Seurat::AddMetaData(pbmc, as.data.frame(scores))